Desigveloper/python_projects/README.md

-# jetbrain_python_projects
+# Python_projects
-This is a collection of JetBrain Academy projects
+This is a collection of mini python projects